-The colours, as specified in CIE x,y chromaticity co-ordinates and luminance L, are intended for a display capable of at least 256 luminance steps in each of red green and blue software can control that function.
+The colours, as specified in CIE x,y chromaticity co-ordinates and luminance L, are intended for a display capable of at least 256 luminance steps in each of red green and blue

-For night performance it is essential that the ECDIS hardware has a graphics card capable of giving "blacker than black", ie complete control of colour, and that the
+For night performance it is essential that the ECDIS hardware has a graphics card capable of giving "blacker than black", i.e. complete control of colour, and that the software can control that function.